You’re ready to save a few bucks and try free camping out for yourself.

 Stealth camping is another option for those looking to camp for free.

-Personally, I prefer to use stealth camping as a backup and for those nights when I’d like to stay in town without forking out for a motel.
+Personally, I only use stealth camping as a backup or for those nights when I’d like to stay in town without forking out for a motel.

-Walmart, Cracker Barrel, and Costco are just a few businesses that permit free overnight camping for RVs, trailers, and vans in their parking lots.
+Walmart, Cracker Barrel, and Costco are just a few businesses that often allow free overnight parking for RVs in their parking lots.
+However, store policies on camping vary from city to city and sometimes even branch to branch.

 Truck stops, rest areas, and travel centers also sometimes welcome overnight campers, although this depends largely on the state.